-Nighttime (nocturnal) panic attacks occur with no obvious trigger and awaken you from sleep.
+Nighttime (nocturnal) panic attacks can occur with no obvious trigger and awaken you from sleep.
 As with a daytime panic attack, you may experience sweating, rapid heart rate, trembling, shortness of breath, heavy breathing (hyperventilation), flushing or chills, and a sense of impending doom.
-These signs and symptoms are quite alarming and can mimic those of a heart attack or other serious medical condition.
+These signs and symptoms are quite alarming and can mimic those of a heart attack or another serious medical condition.

 It's not known what causes panic attacks.
 Underlying factors may include genetics, stress and certain changes in the way parts of your brain work.
 In some cases, an underlying condition, such as a sleep disorder, can cause panic-like signs and symptoms.
 Talk with your doctor about your symptoms and whether you should have any tests for a possible underlying condition.